melvic-ybanez/ecena/README.md

 ---

 Primary resource for the Ray Tracer: [The Ray Tracer Challenge](http://raytracerchallenge.com/).
+This book also serves as a source for test data.